 Request handlers¶

-The previous pages describe that a request handler in BlackSheep is a function
+The previous pages explain that a request handler in BlackSheep is a function associated with a route, responsible for handling web requests.
+This page provides a detailed explanation of request handlers, covering the following topics:

 - Request handler normalization.